hohler/Mensa-Webservice/README.md

 Mensa-Unibe-Webservice is a simple JSON/REST API for receiving the daily meals of the canteens at the University of Bern.

-Unfortunately there is no official API or a nice way to obtain these data in an appropriate exchange format such as xml odr json.
+Unfortunately there is no official API or a nice way to obtain these data in an appropriate exchange format such as XML or JSON.
 That's the reason why I started this small project called Mensa-Unibe-Webservice!

 ###Project